chickenPopcorn/EqEq/notes/language-reference-manual.md

 range(2, 5);     // same as writing: {2, 3, 4, 5}
 range(2, 8, 3);  // same as writing: {2, 5, 8}
 ```

-Range has to be the last statement in the find block.
+Range has to be the last argument in the find block.
 For examples,
 ```
 SomeCtx: find a with b = 3; c in range(3); {} // correct syntax
 SomeCtx: find a with c in range(3); b = 3; {} // illegal syntax
 ```

 ### Built-ins
 #### `print()`